-Criterion new GUIDANCE 7.1 The unit of certification should apply recognised IPM techniques, incorporating cultural, biological, mechanical and physical methods to minimise the use of chemicals.
+CITYII OIIIIICIIL 7.1 The unit of certification should apply recognised IPM techniques, incorporating cultural, biological, mechanical and physical methods to minimise the use of chemicals.
 Native species should be used in biological control where possible.
 In specific cases for the control of pests and diseases by fire, as per regulations, there should be evidence of prior approval of the controlled burning as specified by the relevant authorities in the 'Guidelines for the Implementation of the ASEAN Policy on Zero Burning' 2003, or comparable guidelines or regulations in other regions.
-7.2 The RSPO has identified some examples of alternatives to pesticide and herbicide use, which include those listed in the 'Research project on Integrated Weed Management Strategies for Oil Palm', CABI, April 2011.
-Due to problems in the accuracy of measurement, monitoring of pesticide toxicity is not applicable to Independent Smallholders.
+7.2 For Indicator 7.2.1: Measures to avoid the development of resistance should be applied e.g. pesticide rotations.
 The justification should consider less harmful alternatives and IPM.
+For Indicator 7.2.5: Pesticides Act 1974(Act 149), Pesticides (Highly Toxic Pesticide) Regulation 1996 describes the protocol for handling and use of highly toxic pesticides.
+Justification of the use of such pesticides will be included in the RSPO public summary audit report.
+For Indicator 7.2.7: Recognised best practice includes: Storage of all pesticides as prescribed in the FAO International Code of Conduct (see Annex 3a) or to the Occupational Safety and Health Act 1994 (Act 514) and Regulations and Orders and Pesticides Act 1974 (Act 149) and Regulations.
+On the distribution and use of pesticides and its guidelines, and supplemented by relevant industry guidelines in support of the International Code (see Annex 3a).
+For Indicator 7.2.10: Reference should be made to CHRA (Chemical Health Risk Assessment).
+Unless participating in established recycling programmes or with expressed permission from the authorities, triple rinsed containers should be pierced to prevent misuse.
+Disposal or destruction of containers should be in accordance with the Pesticide Act 1974 (Act 149) and Environmental Quality Act 1974 (Scheduled Wastes) Regulations 2005.
+The RSPO has identified some examples of alternatives to pesticide and herbicide use, which include those listed in the 'Research project on Integrated Weed Management Strategies for Oil Palm', CABI, April 2011.
+The justification should consider less harmful alternatives and IPM.
 Justification of the use of such pesticides will be included in the public summary report.
 Measures to avoid the development of resistance (such as pesticide rotations) should be applied.

-Due diligence is understood as the process through which enterprises should identify, assess, mitigate, prevent and account for how they verify the emergency use of pesticides that are categorised as World Health Organisation Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, which are banned from use in RSPO, except in very specific situations.
-The nature and extent of due diligence will be affected by factors such as the size of the area where the pesticides should be applied, the context and location of the application, the nature of products or services, and the severity of actual and potential adverse impacts which will be caused by the use of the high hazardous pesticides.
+The nature and extent of due diligence will be affected by factors such as the size of the area where the pesticides should be applied, the context and location of the application, the nature of products or services, and the severity of actual and potential adverse impacts which will be caused by the use of the high hazardous